signinit/dynamic-code/README.md

 ## TBD

-* sample 4 use lazy loading
+* sample 5 - use lazy loading
-* explain HybridGeneratable in sample 3 and only use normal Generatables in the samples above
-* Move the samples to the specific readme's
-* check share functionality and general correctness of when to generate
+* write test to check share functionality and general correctness (also when to regenerate)
-* remove README.md's from npm package
+* document/comment all functions and classes -> generate documentation